netdata/netdata/collectors/ebpf.plugin/README.md

 ### Disk

 The eBPF plugin also shows a chart in the Disk section when the `disk` thread is enabled.

+#### Disk Latency
 This will create the chart `disk_latency_io` for each disk on the host.
 The following tracepoints are used:

 - [`block/block_rq_issue`](https://www.kernel.org/doc/html/latest/core-api/tracepoint.html#c.trace_block_rq_issue):
   IO request operation to a device drive.
 - [`block/block_rq_complete`](https://www.kernel.org/doc/html/latest/core-api/tracepoint.html#c.trace_block_rq_complete):
   IO operation completed by device.

+Disk Latency is the single most important metric to focus on when it comes to storage performance, under most circumstances.
+For hard drives, an average latency somewhere between 10 to 20 ms can be considered acceptable.
+For SSD (Solid State Drives), depending on the workload it should never reach higher than 1-3 ms. In most cases, workloads will experience less than 1ms latency numbers.
+The dimensions refer to time intervals.

 ### Filesystem

 This group has charts demonstrating how applications interact with the Linux kernel to open and close file descriptors.
 It also brings latency charts for several different filesystems.

+#### Latency Algorithm
+We calculate the difference between the calling and return times, this spans disk I/O, file system operations (lock, I/O), run queue latency and all events related to the monitored action.

 #### ext4